SebastianKristof/outliner-like-workflowy/README.md

 # Outline MVP

 A local-first outlining app inspired by Workflowy.
-This MVP is built with React, TypeScript, Zustand, and Vite and stores data in `localStorage` so it works entirely offline.
+The MVP is implemented with vanilla JavaScript and browser APIs, persisting data in `localStorage` so it works entirely offline without external build tooling.

 ## Features